 - 1. APhA recommends that health plans and payers contract with and appropriately compensate individual pharmacist providers for the level of care rendered without requiring the pharmacist to be associated with a pharmacy. - 2.
 APhA supports adoption of state laws and rules pertaining to the independent practice of pharmacists when those laws and rules are consistent with APhA policy. - 3.
 APhA, recognizing the positive impact that pharmacists can have in meeting unmet needs and managing medical conditions, supports the adoption of laws and regulations and the creation of payment mechanisms for appropriately trained pharmacists to autonomously provide patient care services, including prescribing, as part of the health care team.

 (JAPhA.
 NS49(4):492; July/August 2009) (Reviewed 2012) (JAPhA.
-53(4):366; July/August 2013) (Reviewed 2018)
+53(4):366; July/August 2013) (Reviewed 2018) (Reviewed 2023)

-24. The Committee recommends RETAINING the following policy statement as written.
 2011, 2002, 1996 Health Mobilization

 APhA should continue to: